Request SMS Verification in an Android App

 When a verification message is received on the user's device, Play services explicitly broadcasts to your app a SmsRetriever.SMS_RETRIEVED_ACTION Intent, which contains the text of the message.
 Use a BroadcastReceiver to receive this verification message.

-In the BroadcastReceiver's onReceive handler, get the text of the verification message from the Intent's extras:
+In the BroadcastReceiver's onReceive handler, get the text of the verification message (and optionally the sender address) from the Intent's extras:

 /**